pauloohaha/mmwave-radar-from-first-taste-to-give-up/Learning Guide.md

 This document briefly introduces the function and operations in the DSP and HWA of the radar system.
 It corresponds to the data processing unit (DPU) in the software.
 This document helps to understand how algorithms such as FFT and CFAR is preformed on the data from ADC inside HWA and DSP, and how data is transferred between different algorithms.
 This document is a must for whom wish to modify the signal processing algorithm inside radar.

 ###	Documents for software of the radar
+Now you can try to modify the template code.
+These 2 documents provide rather intuitive explaination of what is the original source code trying to do.
+You can read them first before jumping into the source code.
 1. mmwave_sdk_module_documentation
 Located at mmwave_sdk<version>\docs.
 This document give links to documents of code of radar software.
 It includes the brief introductions for all functions and data structures.
 It also contains some detailed introductions of the mechanisms and workflow of demo and different modules.